Amortized Generation of Sequential Algorithmic Recourses for Black-box Models: Evaluation

-\paragraph{Datasets. } We use 3 datasets in our experiments: German Credit, Adult Income, and Credit Default~\citep{UCI-repo}.
-These datasets have 20, 14, and 23 features respectively.
-We omitted the feature \var{education-num} in the Adult dataset as it has one to one mapping with another feature \var{education}, resulting in 13 features.
+\paragraph{Datasets. } Motivated by most previous AR generating approaches~\cite{verma2020CFsurvey}, we use three datasets in our experiments: German Credit, Adult Income, and Credit Default~\citep{UCI-repo}.
+These datasets have 20, 13 (omitted \var{education-num} as it has one to one mapping with \var{education}), and 23 features respectively.
 We split the datasets into 80\%-10\%-10\% for training, validation, and testing, respectively.
 Each dataset has two labels, `1' and `0', where `1' is the desired label.
-Using the training dataset, we trained a simple classifier: a neural network with two hidden layers (5 and 3 neurons) with ReLU activations.
-The test accuracy of the classifier was above 80\% for all the datasets; specifically, 83.0\% for German Credit, 83.7\% for Adult Income, and 83.2\% for Credit Default.
-These rates are comparable to other simple classification models; still, we note that the competitive performance of the trained classifier \textsf{f} is relatively less important for \toolname's validation.
+We trained a simple classifier: a neural network with two hidden layers (5 and 3 neurons) with ReLU activations.
+The test accuracy of the classifier was 83.0\% for German Credit, 83.7\% for Adult Income, and 83.2\% for Credit Default.
+Note that the classifier's accuracy is relatively less important for \toolname's validation.

-\paragraph{Implementation Algorithm.} Any appropriate method for computing an optimal policy $\pi^* : \mathcal{S} \to \mathcal{A}$, or any approximately optimal policy, to the \MDP{} output of Algorithm~\ref{alg:mdp} can be used.
-The datasets used in our experiments yield an \MDP{} with a continuous state and action space, so we train the agent using a policy gradient algorithm.
-Specifically, we use proximal policy optimization (PPO)~\citep{PPO2017} with generalized advantage estimate (GAE)~\citep{GAE2018} to train the agent.
-The features in the dataset are scaled between $-1$ and $1$ before training both the classifier and the agent.
+\paragraph{Implementation Algorithm. } Any appropriate method for computing an optimal policy $\pi^*: \mathcal{S} \to \mathcal{A}$, or any approximately optimal policy, to the \MDP{} output of Algorithm~\ref{alg:mdp} can be used.
+Our \MDP has a continuous state and action space, and therefore we use a policy gradient algorithm.
+Specifically, we use proximal policy optimization (PPO) with generalized advantage estimate (GAE)~\citep{PPO2017,a3c-mniha16,GAE2018} to train the agent.
+We justify this choice and answer several other related questions in~\Cref{sec:justification}.
+The features in all datasets are scaled between $-1$ and $1$ before training both the ML model and the RL agent.